ozand/roo-framework-template/framework_files/.roo/components/tool_definitions.md

   # --- Code Analysis ---
   - name: list_code_definition_names
     description: |
-      Lists definition names (classes, functions, etc.) from a source file or all top-level files in a directory (relative to T:\Code\python\RuRu).
+      Lists definition names (classes, functions, etc.) from a source file or all top-level files in a directory.
       Useful for code structure overview and understanding constructs.
     parameters:
       - name: path